 Hebrew School: Progress communications are sent out approximately three times over the course of the academic year.
 These are personalized emails, which include the level at which your child is working, what homework is being completed, and in-class expectations.

 Religious School: Early in February 2020, there is an individual Parent/Teacher conference-time planned with your child’s teacher during Religious School hours.
 Closer to that time, a schedule will be sent out with time slots for parents to meet with teachers.
-During Parent/Teacher conferences the Director of Education and Rabbi will have interactive programming prepared for students in both Sessions 1 and 2.
+During Parent/Teacher conferences, the Director of Education and Rabbi will have interactive programming prepared for students in both Sessions 1 and 2.
 Additionally Religious School teachers will send class-wide academic updates on a regular basis.

 INCLEMENT WEATHER POLICY